sakaal/admin_client_ansible/README.md

 1. Decipher the archive on the new ACS.

 1. Restore the data on the new ACS.
+   - Restore the GnuPG public and secret keyrings and the trust database:

+        ~/.gnupg/
+        pubring.gpg
+        secring.gpg
+        trustdb.gpg

+   - Import the PGP keys and S/MIME certificates to the mail user agent.

 1. After having made sure that all the data has been successfully restored on the new ACS: